JosePedroDias/tak/RULES.md

 - stones (21 per player) - can be set flat or standing
 - capstone (1 per player)

-After an initial round where both players choose the placement of one piece of their opponent, players play in turns handling their own pieces.
+After an initial round where both players choose the placement of one FLAT piece of their opponent, players play in turns handling their own pieces.

 A player must either PLACE a new piece or MOVE a stack they control (controlling a stack means the topmost piece is yours.